 - Paramedic (EMT-P)

-These training levels have an ascending order of difficulty; the Emergency Responder is the least difficult training you can undergo, while the EMT-P is the most difficult.
+We’ve listed these training levels in order of difficulty, with Emergency Responder training being the least difficult, and the EMT-P being the most difficult.

 Basic Emergency Medical Technician (EMT-B)

-The role of anyone with an EMT- B is primarily to assist in the transportation of patients.
-Also, you’ll help in administering medication.
+The role of EMT- B certified emergency responders is primarily to assist in transporting patients and administering medication.

-Studying to be an EMT is more rigorous compared to Emergency Responder training.
+Studying to be an EMT-B is more rigorous than Emergency Responder training.
 An EMT school course involves around 120 hours of classroom learning, excluding hands-on practice, which varies by program and location.

 Advanced Emergency Medical Technician (AEMT)

-AEMT training is harder than the EMT-B and the Emergency Responder training, and AEMTs are trained to perform more services.
-With this certification, you can administer medications that you can’t with EMR and EMT-B certifications.
-You would also be authorized to use advanced emergency equipment on the field.
+The difficulty of AEMT training is a step above EMT-B and Emergency Responder training, and AEMTs are trained to perform more services.
+With this certification, you can administer medications that you can’t with EMR and EMT-B certifications and can use advanced emergency equipment on the field.

 Getting a certificate in this course takes a minimum of 250 hours of classroom study and 100 hours of hands-on practice.

-Paramedic training is the most difficult EMT school course anyone can undergo.
-This EMT program requires a minimum of 800 hours of learning and 800 hours of hands-on practice.
+EMT-P programs require a minimum of 800 hours of in-classroom learning and 800 hours of hands-on practice.
 The hands-on experience portion of training is split between emergency rides and hospital ER departments.

 Is EMT School Harder Than Nursing School?